franckdess/ADA-Project/README.md

 # Research questions
 - What are the key figures about the evolution of Mossack Fonseca's clients at different scales over the span of 40 years ?
 How can we put these figures into historical (economy, laws, policies...) context ?
-- Is there a link between the economy, laws and policies of a country and its involvement in the papers ?
+- Is there a link between economic and financial indicators and the involvement of a country ?
 That is what are the main correlates of evasion ?
 - What are the additional insights we may extract from a complete network analysis of the Panama Papers ?
 That is network nodes and edges statistics, centrality measures, main actors, top communities, pattern recognitions with ML and so on...

 # Dataset